ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 # Instructions for running scenario1

-This document gives detailed instructions for running scenario1 in both test and full SEV environment.
-The basic certifier utility used is cf_utility.exe, cf_utility.exe is described in cf_utility_usage_notes.md.
+This document gives detailed instructions for running scenario1 in both simulated or full SEV environment (in the case of an sev "deployed enclave") or a simulated or real tpm environment (in the case of tpm "deployed enclave") .
+The basic vm utility used is cf_utility.exe, cf_utility.exe is described in cf_utility_usage_notes.md.